communicode-source/gettingstarted/README.md

 This is a comprehensive list of resources to help a developer go from Node.js novice to professional ready to slay the dragon that is Communicode development.
 Hopefully you enjoy yourself along the way.
 It's pretty fun.

-The tutorials are separated into three groups:
+The tutorials are separated into two groups:

  1. Text/Articles
  2. Video Tutorials
- 3. (Free!)
-Courses

 Choose which ever one suits you best.
 Or do all of them.
 Doesn't matter to me.